↑

 Thanksgiving side dish recipe ideas

-Are you ready to make some of the best potatoes you will ever make?
+Are you ready to make some of the best potatoes you’ve ever made?

 Grab the list, jump into your car, head to the grocery store, then make this Alfredo Smashed Creamy Potatoes recipe.